exploratory-io/book/tutorials/quick-start.md

 Now, click on 'Filter' step right before 'Top N / Bottom N' step at the right hand side.

 ![](images/quick-start-49.png)

+Notice that the chart is still showing the result of 'Top N', not the result of this 'Filter' step.

 Select 'Group By' from 'Add' button menu.